-India logs 19,740 new Covid cases, 248 deaths in a day
+India Logs 19,740 New Covid Cases, 248 Deaths In A Day

-New Delhi, Oct 9 (IANS) India on Saturday reported 19,740 fresh Covid cases and 248 deaths in the last 24 hours, the Union Health Ministry said.
+New Delhi: India on Saturday reported 19,740 fresh Covid cases and 248 deaths in the last 24 hours, the Union Health Ministry said.

 The recovery of 23,070 patients in the last 24 hours has increased the cumulative tally of recovered patients to 3,32,48,291.